kaboc/async-phase/packages/async_phase_notifier/README.md

 #### listen()

-With [listen()][listen], you can listen for phase changes to imperatively trigger some action, like showing an indicator or a dialog / snack bar, or to just log the events.
+With [listen()][listen], you can listen for phase changes to imperatively trigger some action, like showing an indicator or a dialog / snack bar, or to just log errors.

 Note: